MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-qna.md

 ## Obtain values to connect your bot to the knowledge base

 1. In the [QnA Maker](https://www.qnamaker.ai/) site, select your knowledge base.
-1. With your knowledge base open, select the **Settings**.
+1. With your knowledge base open, select the **SETTINGS** tab.
 Record the value shown for _service name_.
 This value is useful for finding your knowledge base of interest when using the QnA Maker portal interface.
 It is not used to connect your bot app to this knowledge base.
-1. Scroll down to find **Deployment details** record the following values from the Postman sample HTTP request:
+1. Scroll down to find **Deployment details** and record the following values from the Postman sample HTTP request:
    - POST /knowledgebases/\<knowledge-base-id>/generateAnswer
    - Host: \<your-host-url>
    - Authorization: EndpointKey \<your-endpoint-key>

-Your host URL will start with `https://` and end with `/qnamaker`, such as `https://<hostname>.azure.net/qnamaker`.
+Your host URL will start with **https://** and end with **/qnamaker**, such as **https://<hostname>.azure.net/qnamaker**.
 Your bot will need the knowledge base ID, host URL, and endpoint key to connect to your QnA Maker knowledge base.

 ## Update the settings file

 First, add the information required to access your knowledge base including hostname, endpoint key and knowledge base ID (kbId) into the settings file.
-These are the values you saved from the **Settings** tab of your knowledge base in QnA Maker.
+These are the values you saved from the **SETTINGS** tab of your knowledge base in QnA Maker.

 If you aren't deploying this for production, your bot's app ID and password fields can be left blank.